 The diversity of the restaurants is impressive, as is the quality and originality of the dishes.
-Many travelers love to cruise because they love to eat, and I doubt if anyone will be disappointed with the dining options on the Riviera.
+Many travelers love to cruise because they love to eat, and we doubt if anyone will be disappointed with the dining options on the Riviera.

-Although the cruise ship has many delightful dining venues, guests can also sample the cuisine and specialty drinks in venues like Barrista's coffee bar and the gala afternoon tea in the Horizon Lounge.
+Although the cruise ship has many delightful dining venues, guests can also sample the cuisine and specialty drinks in venues like Barista's coffee bar and the gala afternoon tea in the Horizon Lounge.
 And, those who take one of the cooking classes in the Bon Appetit Culinary Center get to taste their own creations!

 - Grand Dining Room

 Grand Dining Room

 The Grand Dining Room on the Riviera of Oceania Cruises is the ship's largest dining venue, seating over 650 guests.
 Located aft on deck 6, a huge chandelier dominates the room, which features views of the sea from its many windows.
 The Grand Dining Room is available for three elegant meals daily, all with open seating.